When it comes to SUP'ing with your kids, aside from making sure they have fun, you want to make sure they stay safe!

 #4: Use a SUP Leash

 A paddle board leash is another must-have SUP accessory.
-SUP leashes ensure that paddlers won’t get separated from their boards if they happen to fall off.
+SUP leashes ensure that paddlers won’t get separated from their paddle boards if they happen to fall off.
 Strong winds and currents can quickly move a board out of reach, so a SUP leash is an important safety accessory that can literally save lives.

 #5: Review Proper Paddling Technique

 If you’re going to bring your child along on your SUP, it’s important that they know where and how to sit.
-Since your SUP will be more unstable in the water with two people on board, it’s best if your child sits in a stationary position toward the front of the board.
+Since your SUP will be more unstable in the water with two people on board, it’s best if your child sits in a stationary position toward the front of the paddleboard.

 #6: Don’t Forget the Sun Protection